mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-07-15-miriamchadwick-portrait.md

 ---
-layout: work
+layout: media
 title: "Curly hair in a knit hat"
-description: "PaperFaces portrait of @miriamchadwick drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @miriamchadwick drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-miriamchadwick-instagram-lg.jpg
   thumb: paperfaces-miriamchadwick-instagram-150.jpg